 The key messages are the following.
-Surveys among professional forecasters and financial market prices do not indicate an upward de-anchoring of long-term inflation expectations.
-Absent further upward movements in such expectations, these developments would be compatible with a reanchoring to the new ECB's 2 per cent symmetric target.
+Surveys among professional forecasters and financial market prices do not indicate an upward de-anchoring of long-term inflation expectations, but rather a rapid re-anchoring, from below, to the new ECB's 2 per cent symmetric target, introduced in July 2021.
 The expectations of forecasters and investors are extremely useful since they likely incorporate expectations about the pace of normalization of the ECB's monetary policy when forming their expectations.
 Households' and (Italian) firms' inflation expectations, despite generally being biased upwards, incorporate the transitory nature of current strong inflationary pressures, as short-term expectations are higher than longer term ones.
-This narrative of re-anchoring to the downside, as their level was persistently and significantly below the target and they responded to negative inflation surprises, the re-anchoring may induce some responsiveness to upward inflationary pressures, which may be desirable as long as it supports the process.
+This narrative of re-anchoring reconciles the two definitions of anchoring.
+After a long period in which expectations were disanchoring to the downside, as their level was persistently and significantly below the target and they responded to negative inflation surprises, the re-anchoring may induce some responsiveness to upward inflationary pressures, which may be desirable as long as it supports the process.